23. The Happy Squirrel

 Elements

 The Happy Squirrel belongs to the ether as it’s breaking the fourth wall of the Tarot itself.
-However you could consider it as being the breath before the insight of Air, the wink after the emotional transformation of Water, the wild leap of Fire, and the echo of Earth’s “WTF?!” when you forgot where you buried your nuts.
+However you could consider it as being the breath before the insight of Air, the playful gesture after Water's emotional change, the wild leap of Fire, and the echo of Earth’s “WTF?!” when you forgot where you buried your nuts.

 iv.
 A Day in the Life of The Happy Squirrel